bukiro/PECS/README.md

 Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
 Alternatively, run `ng build` to build the project, with the `--prod` flag for a production build.
 CAUTION: Definitely use `--optimization=false` and configure your initial budget with `"maximumError": "15mb"` in angular.json.
 PECS is a very complex piece of code and does not take kindly to minification.

+NEW: You can now download the whole package with a Windows executable that requires no knowledge of Angular.

 A modern computer or tablet should have no issues running PECS in a browser, but mind that it requires some processing power and has a lot of on-screen content, so the mobile version is to be enjoyed on a provisionary basis.
 PECS looks best in the Edge browser.

 # Database

 If you want to keep your characters, you need a database.
 The demo uses a mongodb database, but you can probably make it work with another product, as long as you have a connector URL that handles the necessary queries.
 See `Database.md` for details, or just go ahead and use [my PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector).
+The connector is available as a Windows executable.

 # Integration with Foundry VTT